-1.10 The term renal replacement therapy (RRT) encompasses the three treatments used in established renal failure: haemodialysis, peritoneal dialysis and kidney transplantation.
+1.10 The term renal replacement therapy encompasses the three treatments used in established renal failure: haemodialysis (HD), peritoneal dialysis (PD) and kidney transplantation.
 Both forms of dialysis remove waste products from the blood, but the other complications of established renal failure, such as anaemia and abnormal bone metabolism (hyperparathyroidism), require treatment with medications.
-Patients, usually (but not always) under 70 years of age, may undergo kidney transplantation as a form of treatment.
+Patients under the age of 70 may undergo kidney transplantation as a form of treatment.
 If successful, a kidney transplant returns an individual to good health and removes the need for dialysis.